FusionAuth/fusionauth-react-sdk/README.md

 The access token can be presented to APIs to authorize the request and the refresh token can be used to get a new access token.

+There are 2 ways to interact with this SDK:
-Note that this SDK requires you to have a server that performs the OAuth token exchange.
+1. Host your own server that performs the OAuth token exchange.
 See [Server Code Requirements](#server-code-requirements) for more details.
+    - Example app with server code: [fusionauth-example-react-sdk](https://github.com/FusionAuth/fusionauth-example-react-sdk)
+2. Use the endpoints hosted by your FusionAuth instance to perform the OAuth token exchange for you.
+    - Example app without server code: [fusionauth-quickstart-javascript-react-web](https://github.com/FusionAuth/fusionauth-quickstart-javascript-react-web)

 You can use this library against any version of FusionAuth or any OIDC compliant identity server.